How to check a title or lien status

 What to expect

 - DMV staff will respond to your request as soon as possible.
-We must first identify the vehicle or boat and verify its title status.
+We must first identify the vehicle, boat or MFH and verify its title status.
 Then we must retrieve and review the application forms to determine the appropriate response.
 Please note that these activities take time.

 - If your lien has not been recorded, and the correct form(s) and fee have been filed, we will record your lien and send you a Notice of Recorded Lien (MV-901).
 If we do not have the correct form(s) and fee to record your lien, we will contact you to let you know what is needed.